Anyaman-Neil/csv-analysis-project/README.md

 Students studying less than 5 hours consistently show the lowest averages.

-This pattern is visible across all ethnic groups, suggesting study time has a strong descriptive association with performance.
+This pattern appears across all ethnic groups.

 Most students fall into the 5–10 hour study category.

 Differences between ethnic groups exist, but the effect of study hours is more consistent than ethnic-group differences.

-Each ethnic group shows a similar internal pattern:
+Each ethnic group follows a similar internal pattern:

-<5 lowest
+<5 → lowest

-5–10 middle
+5–10 → middle

->10 highest
+>10 → highest

 These are descriptive patterns only.
 No causal or statistically significant claims are made.

-⚠️ Limitations
+5. ⚠️ Limitations

-No hypothesis testing or inferential statistics
+No inferential statistical tests were performed

-No causality claimed
+No causal relationship is claimed

-Other variables (family background, test prep, etc.) not controlled
+Other variables (family background, test prep, etc.) were not controlled

-Results depend on dataset quality after cleaning
+Results depend on the dataset after cleaning

-▶️ How to Run
+6. ▶️ How to Run

+Clone the repository

+Run:

 python Csv_analysis_project.py

+Output:

-Generates enriched CSV: New_Data_1.csv
+Enriched CSV: New_Data_1.csv

-Opens 5 figures together
+5 figures displayed together

-📁 Tools & Libraries Used
+7. 📁 Tools & Libraries

 Python 3

+Libraries:

+csv

+collections

-Libraries: csv, collections, matplotlib
+matplotlib

+8. 📌 Future Scope

+Save figures as PNG for README

+Add inferential tests (correlation, ANOVA)

+Extend analysis using regression models